 Fried Foods: Fried foods taste amazing but are high in trans fat and calories.
 In addition, they are dipped in flour and batter prior to frying.

-Foods High In Sugar: Sugar can make you gain weight, raise blood sugar and insulin levels.
+Foods High In Sugar: Sugar can cause weight gain, raise blood sugar and insulin levels.
 This can cause an increase in blood pressure and heart rate by activating the sympathetic nervous system.

-Processed Foods: They are foods made from refined ingredients, artificial substances and have been chemically processed.
-They can make it difficult to lower blood pressure because they are high in sugar, trans fats and low in nutrients that are beneficial for blood pressure.
+Processed Foods: Processed foods are made from refined ingredients, artificial substances and have been chemically processed.
+They can make it difficult to lower blood pressure because they are high in sugar, trans fats and low in nutrients beneficial for blood pressure.

 16. Eat Foods That Lower Blood Pressure